 Customer satisfaction informs you about customer happiness.
-It tells how your customers are satisfied with your products, services, and capabilities.
+It tells how satisfied your customers are with your products, services, and capabilities.
 Along with product reviews and ratings, customer satisfaction helps you improve your services, develop your products, and make the overall experience with your site more user-friendly.

-- Position of your company against the competition
+The position of your company against the competition

-- General experience with your company
+The general experience with your company

 Why should you care how people would describe your product?
 Because it’s an important issue when your product gets described as ‘buggy’ instead of ‘life-saving.’

 If you don’t want to give your users any suggestions, you can use the open-ended variation of this customer survey question and ask "How would you describe our product?”.

 Answers to any of those will show you how well you communicate your value proposition and product vision to users.
 If your goal is to provide them with the world’s most sophisticated graphics software and people describe it as ‘Paint with 1 cool feature,” it means that the communication is broken.

 Hint: Check what are the most common positive words used to describe your product.
 If they are very frequent, it may indicate that this is what your customers are looking for in your product.
 You can use such words in your future marketing campaigns.